iDesignRES/Tecnalia_Solar-Energy-Model/certification/README.md

 Use the JWT token as a "Bearer" token.

 Data dictionary:
-- nutsid: text
+- nutsid: text -> Region over which the model will be generated.
-- year: integer between 1900 and 2025.
+- year: integer between 1900 and 2050 -> Year of the modeled scenario.
-- increase_residential_built_area: decimal number as percentage, between 0 and 1.
+- increase_residential_built_area: decimal number as percentage, between 0 and 1 -> % increase in residential built area compared to the base year.
+It represents the construction of new residential buildings.
-- increase_service_built_area: decimal number as percentage, between 0 and 1.
+- increase_service_built_area: decimal number as percentage, between 0 and 1 -> % increase in tertiary built area compared to the base year.
+It represents the construction of new tertiary buildings.
-- hdd_reduction: decimal number as percentage, between 0 and 1.
+- hdd_reduction: decimal number as percentage, between -1 and 1 -> Reduction in heating degree days for future scenario.
-- cdd_reduction: decimal number as percentage, between 0 and 1.
+- cdd_reduction: decimal number as percentage, between -1 and 1 -> Reduction in cooling degree days for future scenarios.
+The value represents the reduction.
+If the value is negative, it will imply an increase.
-- building_use: text.
-- user_defined_data: boolean.
+- building_use: text -> Input values are defined for each of the building uses.
+- user_defined_data: boolean -> Indicates whether the values used are user defined or those from the database are taken.
-- pct_build_equipped: decimal number as percentage, between 0 and 1.
+- pct_build_equipped: decimal number as percentage, between 0 and 1 -> Represents the % of buildings equipped with the technology.

+% of buildings supplied by each type of fuel:

 - solids: decimal number as percentage, between 0 and 1.
 - lpg: decimal number as percentage, between 0 and 1.
 - diesel_oil: decimal number as percentage, between 0 and 1.